Sister Jeanne O’Laughlin, OP, PhD (1981-2004)

 When Sister Jeanne took over the office of the presidency, she found strong foundations but a number of challenges, including a deficit and relatively small operating budget of approximately $6 million.
 Illustrating the drive and non-stop work ethic that would earn her nicknames such as “nun on the run” and “power nun,” the Detroit native quickly went to work on a program to raise money and engage the local community.
 During her first year in office, she hosted 105 “friendship luncheons” for prospective donors and attended more than 72 community events.
 She also hosted more than 800 Barry friends, students, faculty and staff at her home to let them know of her plans for the future of the university.

 By the end of her 23-year tenure, Sister Jeanne had the satisfaction of seeing many of those plans come to fruition.
 Under her leadership Barry’s enrollment increased from 1,750 in 1981 to more than 9,000 and its endowment grew from $770,000 to $24.1 million.
 In addition, the number of buildings on campus increased from 16 to 55.
-Four schools were initiated, including the School for Adult and Continuing Education (ACE), Computer Science, Biological and Biomedical Science and Podiatric Medicine, and 19 off-campus learning sites were opened around the state.
+Four schools were initiated, including the School for School of Professional And Career Education (PACE), Computer Science, Biological and Biomedical Science and Podiatric Medicine, and 19 off-campus learning sites were opened around the state.
 She also oversaw the purchase of the Orlando School of Law and helped guide its path to accreditation.

 Raised in Detroit, Michigan, by a widowed father, who she often referred to as “the anchor of her life,” Sister Jeanne joined the Order of the Dominican Sisters of Adrian at 16.
 She earned a bachelor’s degree from Siena Heights College in Adrian and a master’s degree in biology and doctorate in educational administration from the University of Arizona.
 She was the executive to the president of St. Louis University, where she was an associate professor of education and a member of the graduate faculty.
 She was a member of the adjunct faculty at the University of San Francisco and Siena Heights College.
 She has served as superintendent at the Adrian Dominican Independent School System in Michigan, Illinois and Florida.